thirtycapital/hanger/README.md

 - On ***User*** main page, select an user that you want to remove and click on ***Delete*** button.

 ##### API TOKEN
-Permite ao usuário obter a sua chave de acesso à API do glove.
-O token gerado não tem validade determinada e pode ser usado até que o próprio usuário opte por renová-lo.
-Para renovar o Token e invalidar o token gerado anteriormente:
-- Clique no botão ***Refresh Token***.
-- Um novo token será gerado, para visualizá-lo acesse novamente a opção de menu ***API Token***

-This option allows...
+This option allows the user to have their own Glove api access key.
+The generated token has no determined validity and can be used until the user chooses to renew it.

-- Click on ***Refresh Token***.
+- To renew the token click on ***Refresh Token***.
-- A new token will be created.
-To view it, click again on ***API Token*** option.
+- A new token will generated and you can view it by clicking again on ***API Token*** menu option.

 ##### CHANGE PASSWORD
 This option allows the user to change their own password.
 For this: